hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 ---
-title: "Connecting to the cluster"
+title: "Connecting to the remote HPC system"
-teaching: 15
+teaching: 20
-exercises: 5
+exercises: 10
 questions:
 - "How do I open a terminal?"
 - "How do I connect to a remote computer?"
 objectives:
-- "Connect to a cluster."
+- "Connect to a remote HPC system."
 keypoints:
-- "To connect to a cluster using SSH: `ssh yourUsername@remote.computer.address`"
+- "To connect to a remote HPC system using SSH: `ssh yourUsername@remote.computer.address`"
 ---

 ## Opening a Terminal